CSUSBINSuRE/CSUSB_CarHacking/scripts/README.md

 > This script will open and execute all of these programs.
 > However, this script does not save any captured data.
 So be sure to save before exiting.

+### VCanCanDoTheCanCan.py
+This script is a back up for VCAN.py and should be in a folder along with VCAN.py called scripts on the Desktop.
+This script runs and executes the main menu of all aspects of the virtual environment from one location.
+* Cansniffer
+* ICSim Controls
+* ICSim
+* UDSim
+* Wireshark
+> This script will open and execute all of these programs
+> Be sure to save before exiting

 ## CAN
 The CAN bash script is an executable to run the CAN.py python3 script as root.
 This script navagates to the scripts folder on the desktop and runs the CAN.py.